ChicoSantos10/SSSEngine/README.md

 performance metric.
 It's a game engine that will focus on the player experience above anything else.
 It's better to make life harder for designers, artists, and coders if the end product is better for the consumer.

+Aligning this to my love for making very efficient code, tackling on very hard challenges and a desire to learn more, and the passion for video games, created the perfect combination of motivations to make my own game engine.

+As such I will avoid as much as possible every not needed library.
+This means the C++ standard library will not be used.
+The only libraries used will be the C runtime, the respective OS libraries, Vulkan and Wayland, since those are all necessary or would increase the complexity of the program by orders of magnitude without adding any sort of meaningful reward and could even make the program worse.

 ## Getting started

 Simply run cmake with the following commands: